Juanita Nielsen: Disappearance

-On Friday, 4 July 1975, Nielsen went to the Carousel Club in Kings Cross for a meeting with Trigg about advertising as had been arranged the previous night.
-At 10:30am, she telephoned Farrell to tell him that she was running late for the meeting.
+On Friday, 4 July 1975, Nielsen went to the Carousel Club for the meeting with Eddie Trigg about advertising that had been arranged the previous night.
+At 10:30am, she telephoned David Farrell to tell him that she was running late for the meeting.
+On Saturday, 5 July, not having heard from her since, Farrell reported Nielsen to police as a missing person.

-In 2000, Loretta Crawford, receptionist at the Carousel, made a new claim: that she made a phone call to Jim Anderson at his home in Vaucluse, told him that Nielsen had arrived and that he was "quite pleased" by the news.
-Crawford was adamant that Anderson was at his home in Vaucluse—not in Surfers Paradise, Queensland, as he always claimed.
-In original statements given to police, Trigg and Crawford claimed that, after the meeting, Nielsen left the club alone, although in 1976 Crawford changed her story to say that Nielsen and Trigg left together.
-A local real estate agent told police that he saw Nielsen getting into a yellow car outside the club; there were two men in the car.

-That was the last known sighting of Nielsen.
-On Saturday, Farrell reported Nielsen to police as a missing person.
-When Trigg was questioned by police he confirmed the meeting and produced a receipt Neilsen had given him for an advance payment on the advertising.
+When Trigg was questioned by police he confirmed the meeting and produced a receipt Nielsen had given him for an advance payment on the advertising.
 He said she had left for a lunch appointment.
+In original statements given to police, Trigg and the club's receptionist Loretta Crawford said that Nielsen left the club alone after the meeting, but in 1976 Crawford changed her story to say that Nielsen and Trigg had left together.
+A local real estate agent told police that he saw Nielsen getting into a yellow car outside the club; he said there were two men in the car.

-Nielsen's handbag and other effects were discovered on 7 July, abandoned on a freeway near Penrith in Sydney's west.
+Nielsen's handbag and other effects were discovered on Monday, 7 July, abandoned on a freeway near Penrith in Sydney's west.
 On Tuesday, 8 July, the police released the news of the disappearance to the media.

 Kidnapping trials

-In late 1977, Trigg, Shayne Martin-Simmonds, and Lloyd Marshall, all one-time employees of the Carousel Club, were charged with conspiring to kidnap Nielsen over the incidents prior to her disappearance.
+In late 1977, Eddie Trigg, Shayne Martin-Simmonds, and Lloyd Marshall, all one-time employees of the Carousel Club, were charged with conspiring to kidnap Nielsen over the incidents prior to her disappearance.
 When interviewed by police on 6 November 1977, Martin-Simmonds confirmed that the advertising story was a ruse and that their actual intention was to kidnap Nielsen if she was alone and take her to see "people who wanted to talk to her".
 He said that he and Trigg intended to: